tikv/website/content/docs/3.0/faq/faq.md

 Yes.
 Currently, the standalone storage engine uses two RocksDB instances.
 One instance is used to store the raft-log.
 When the `sync-log` parameter in TiKV is set to true, each commit is mandatorily flushed to the raft-log.
 If a crash occurs, you can restore the KV data using the raft-log.

-## Does TiDB have a InnoDB memcached plugin like MySQL which can directly use the KV interface and does not need the independent cache?

-TiKV supports calling the interface separately.
-Theoretically, you can take an instance as the cache.
-Because TiDB is a distributed relational database, we do not support TiKV separately.

 ## What is the recommended server configuration for WAL storage, such as SSD, RAID level, cache strategy of RAID card, NUMA configuration, file system, I/O scheduling strategy of the operating system?

 WAL belongs to ordered writing, and currently, we don't have separate configuration for it.
 Recommended configuration is as follows: